AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/create-and-manage-views.md

 ## Views in [!DNL Workfront Library]

-Workfront Library allows you to select the view you want to use, so that the information you need is readily available.
+[!DNL Workfront Library] allows you to select the view you want to use, so that the information you need is readily available.
 There are two types of views:

 * **Grid view**&#x200B;**:** The default view, which shows thumbnails of your [!DNL Workfront Library] assets.
 To switch to grid view, click the **[!UICONTROL Show grid view]** icon ![](assets/grid-view-icon.png).